prmdpsn56/prmdpsn56/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Profile-blue?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/yourprofile)

 ## 🌟 About Me
-I am a Software Developer with a passion for Building Scalable Web Applications with a great interface.
+I am a Software Developer with a passion for Building Scalable Web Applications with great user experience.
 I

 - 🚀 Currently working on: **[Your Current Project]**
 - 🎯 Goals: **[Your Career Goals]**